-Financial help and basic needs for single moms.
+Financial help and free basic needs for single moms.

 Free food, clothing, meals, and basic needs for one parent homes

 This food assistance offered will help ensure children from a single parent household have a source of free or low cost groceries.
 Nutrition is critical to a child's growth and development, especially when it comes to learning at school.